With more than twenty years of experience in slip resistance, Stone Initiatives offers some useful insight into the various testing methods available.

 The floor friction tester (known by acronym FFT or the popular marketing name of Tortus) is a portable self-powered mobile unit which measures the dynamic coefficient of friction between the surface and a standard rubber slider.
 The unit is about the size of an old fashioned VCR and basically includes a load cell, a friction foot fitted with a small rubber slider and a means of recording the coefficient of friction as the unit moves across the floor.

-The rubber slider within the FFT is conditioned on Grade P400 wet & dry abrasive paper before being run across the surface to be tested.
+The rubber slider within the FFT is conditioned on Grade P400 wet and dry abrasive paper before being run across the surface to be tested.
 As the unit moves across the floor a print out is produced which plots the coefficient of friction on chart paper.
 On conclusion of the test run the unit calculates a mean reading for the test run.

 As the FFT unit is electronic, it is a very sensitive unit which can differentiate between small changes in surface finish.
 The compact nature of the unit makes the FFT unobtrusive and a versatile piece of equipment which can be used in small spaces.
 The slip resistance of sloping surfaces can be determined by running the FFT up and down the slope and averaging out the results.